mongodb/specifications/source/read-write-concern/read-write-concern.rst

   - 2015-10-16: ReadConcern of local is no longer allowed to be used when talking with MaxWireVersion < 4.
   - 2016-05-20: Added note about helpers for commands that write accepting a writeConcern parameter.
   - 2016-06-17: Added "linearizable" to ReadConcern levels.
+  - 2016-07-15: Advise drivers to parse server replies for writeConcernError and raise an exception if found, only in command-specific helper methods that take a writeConcern parameter, not in generic command methods.